ethpandaops/cbt/README.md

 ---
 database: ethereum
 table: beacon_blocks
-ttl: 60s # Optional: how long to cache the min/max bounds for to reduce queries to the source data
+cache:  # Optional (strongly recommended): configure bounds caching to reduce queries to source data
+  incremental_scan_interval: 10s  # How often to check for new data outside known bounds
+  full_scan_interval: 5m          # How often to do a full table scan to verify bounds
-lag: 30  # Optional: ignore last 30 seconds of data to avoid incomplete data
+lag: 30  # Optional: ignore last 30 positions of data to avoid incomplete data
 ---
 SELECT
     toUnixTimestamp(min(slot_start_date_time)) as min,
     toUnixTimestamp(max(slot_start_date_time)) as max
 FROM `{{ .self.database }}`.`{{ .self.table }}` FINAL
+{{ if .cache.is_incremental_scan }}
+WHERE slot_start_date_time < fromUnixTimestamp({{ .cache.previous_min }})
+   OR slot_start_date_time > fromUnixTimestamp({{ .cache.previous_max }})
+{{ end }}
 ```

+#### Cache Configuration

+The `cache` configuration optimizes how CBT queries external data sources:

+- **`incremental_scan_interval`**: Performs a lightweight query checking only for data outside the last known bounds.
+This avoids full table scans on large tables.
+- **`full_scan_interval`**: Periodically performs a complete table scan to ensure accuracy and catch any data that might have been added within the previously known range.

+When no cache exists (first run), a full scan is always performed.
+The cache persists in Redis without expiration, ensuring bounds are available even after restarts.

 ### Transformation Models